BMI Calculator

 How It Works

-The BMI formula: BMI = weight in kilograms divided by (height in metres squared).
-In imperial units: BMI = 703 multiplied by weight in pounds, divided by (height in inches squared).
-Example: a person weighing 75 kg at 170 cm has BMI = 75 divided by (1.70 x 1.70) = 75 divided by 2.89 = 25.95 — placing them in the Overweight category.
-WHO adult BMI classification: Underweight = below 18.5; Normal (healthy) weight = 18.5 to 24.9; Overweight = 25.0 to 29.9; Obese Class I = 30.0 to 34.9; Obese Class II = 35.0 to 39.9; Obese Class III (severe obesity) = 40.0 and above.
-Healthy weight range calculation: divide the BMI target by height squared.
-For 170 cm (1.70 m): healthy weight minimum = 18.5 x (1.70 x 1.70) = 53.5 kg; healthy weight maximum = 24.9 x 2.89 = 71.9 kg.
+The BMI formula is: BMI = weight in kilograms divided by height in metres squared.
+In imperial units: BMI = 703 multiplied by weight in pounds, divided by height in inches squared.
+Example: a person weighing 75 kg at 170 cm has BMI = 75 divided by (1.70 x 1.70) = 75 divided by 2.89 = 25.95 — placing them in the Overweight category under WHO adult classification.
+The WHO adult BMI classification is as follows: Underweight is below 18.5; Normal or healthy weight is 18.5 to 24.9; Overweight is 25.0 to 29.9; Obese Class I is 30.0 to 34.9; Obese Class II is 35.0 to 39.9; Obese Class III (severe obesity) is 40.0 and above.
+To calculate the healthy weight range for a given height, multiply 18.5 and 24.9 by height in metres squared.
+For 170 cm (1.70 m): healthy weight minimum = 18.5 x 2.89 = 53.5 kg; healthy weight maximum = 24.9 x 2.89 = 71.9 kg.
 In pounds for 5 feet 7 inches (67 inches): healthy range = 18.5 x (67 x 67) divided by 703 = 118 lbs to 24.9 x 4489 divided by 703 = 159 lbs.
+For Asian and South Asian populations, the WHO has recommended adjusted thresholds: overweight at BMI of 23.0 and obese at 27.5, because epidemiological data shows these populations develop metabolic complications at lower BMI values than populations from which the original WHO thresholds were derived.
+Always use your ethnic background as context when interpreting BMI results alongside your healthcare provider.

 Tips & Best Practices